-Writing for the Anxiety and Depression Association of America, Steven Feldman reports that 74% of pet owners have experienced improvements in their mental health after adding a furry or feathered friend to the family.
-Due to their gentle nature and high levels of intelligence, both Labradoodles and Goldendoodles make excellent service dogs or emotional support animals for anyone who struggles with anxiety.
-If you’re looking for a way to manage your anxiety — and add a little more fun to your life — here’s how a dog can help.
+Writing for the Anxiety and Depression Association of America, Steven Feldman reports that 74% of pet owners have experienced improvements in their mental health after adding a furry friend as a family member.
+Due to their gentle nature and high levels of intelligence, both Labradoodles and Trained Goldendoodles make excellent service dogs or emotional support animals for anyone who struggles with anxiety.
+If you’re looking for a way to manage your anxiety with human-animal interaction — and add a little more fun to your life — here’s how a service therapy dog can help.

-If you have an anxiety attack, one way to help it end quickly is to look for something to distract you from your physical and psychological symptoms.
-Whether you have a tiny Chihuahua or a giant Saint Bernard, your dog is the perfect distraction.
-After all, a dog won’t judge you or interrupt you while you’re working through your feelings.
-Next time you have an anxiety attack, take your dog for a walk, throw a tennis ball around the house or just have a good cuddle on the couch.
+If you have an anxiety attack, one way to help this stressful situation end quickly is to look for something to distract you from your physical and mental health conditions.
+Whether you have a german shepherd or a golden retriever dog breed, your service animal is the perfect distraction.
+After all, your furry best friend won’t judge you or interrupt you while you’re working through your feelings.
+Next time you have a panic attack, take your dog for a walk at the dog park, throw a tennis ball around the house or just have a good cuddle on the couch.

 When you exercise, your body produces endorphins — hormones that make you feel good.
 These hormones elevate your mood, reducing anxiety and improving your overall well-being.
 It can be difficult to stay motivated enough to exercise daily, but dogs need regular physical activity.
 If you have a dog, you’ll be more likely to stick with your exercise routine, which can help you get your anxiety under control.

 If you’d like to experience the benefits of owning a well-trained dog, fill out our contact form.
-Someone from Pride & Prejudoodles will get back to you as soon as possible to talk about our trained Doodles for sale.
+Someone from Pride & Prejudoodles will get back to you as soon as possible to talk about our doodle puppies for sale.